damilolarandolph/GBA.ts/README.md

-# Foobar
+# GBA.AS

-GBA.ts is a Gameboy Advance emulator written in Typescript.
+GBA.AS is a Gameboy Adavance emulator in WebAssembly with AssemblyScript .

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License